Skip to content

 1. Concept and Reference Gathering

 Having relevant references is critical.
-For character modeling, anatomical references ensure proper body proportions.
+For character modeling services, anatomical references ensure proper body proportions.
 For environments, collecting architectural plans or maps of actual places provides modeling dimensions.
 They help modelers develop an intuitive sense of natural shapes and forms.

 2. Blockout